Skip to main content

 onCancel(data)

 Called when the buyer cancels the payment without completing it.
-This typically happens when they close the PayPal window or explicitly click a cancel button.
+This typically happens when they close the PayPal window or select a cancel button.

 Parameters